-Your primary care doctor must obtain authorization from the Plan before you may be hospitalized, referred for specialty care or obtain follow-up care from a specialist.
+The Plan will provide benefits for covered services only when the services are medically necessary to prevent, diagnoses or treat your illness or condition.
+You Plan doctor must obtain the Plan's determination of medical necessity before you may be hospitalized, referred for specialty care or obtain follow-up care from a specialist.